censys/censys-python/docs/usage-v1.rst

 ``bulk``
 --------

-**Please note this method is only available only for the certificate index**
+**Please note this method is only available only for the CensysCertificates index**

 Below we show an example using the :attr:`CensysCertificates <censys.search.v1.CensysCertificates>` index.